 Transactions in foreign currencies are translated into the functional currency using the relevant exchange rates prevailing at the date of the transaction.
 At the end of each reporting period monetary items denominated in foreign currencies are translated into the functional currency using the relevant exchange rates prevailing at that date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
-Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to the functional currency at foreign exchange rates the fair value was determined.
+Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to the functional currency at foreign exchange rates ruling at the dates the fair value was determined.

-Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at financial year end of monetary items denominated in foreign currencies are recognised in the Statement of Comprehensive Income in the period in which they arise.
+Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at financial year end of monetary items denominated in foreign currencies are recognised in the Statement of Profit or Loss and Other Comprehensive Income in the period in which they arise.